Mohammadreza-Shahbazi313/JournalClub/README.md

 ---

 ## 📄 License
-This repository is intended for educational and academic use.
+This repository is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.